-- 3. In addition, if West Teleservices Corporation achieves 2001 net income of \$1.39 per share, you will be eligible to receive an additional one-time bonus of \$50,000.00.
+- 3. In addition, if West Corporation achieves 2002 net income of \$1.45 per share, you will be eligible to receive an additional one-time bonus of \$50,000.00.
 You will be paid the amount due for the quarterly bonus within thirty (30) days after the end of the quarter.
-Your annual bonus will be paid within thirty (30) days after the financial statements for December 2001 are prepared, but in no event will be paid later than February 28, 2002. - 4.
-All pre-tax profit and net income objectives are based upon West Teleservices Corporation operations and will not include profit and income derived from mergers, acquisitions, joint ventures or other non-operating income. - 5.
+Your annual bonus will be paid within thirty (30) days after the financial statements for December 2002 are prepared, but in no event will be paid later than February 28, 2003. - 4.
+Profit and income derived from mergers, acquisitions, joint ventures or other non-operating income will be reviewed by the Company upon completion of the transaction to determine inclusion in the compensation plan.
+In the event West Corporation changes its business plan or acquires another company, the Company reserves the right to review your compensation package and revise, in its sole discretion, as it deems appropriate. - 5.
 The benefit plans, as referenced in Section 7(i), shall include insurance plans based upon eligibility pursuant to the plans.
 If the insurance plans do not provide for continued participation, the continuation of benefits shall be pursuant to COBRA.
 In the event Employee's benefits continue pursuant to COBRA and Employee accepts new employment during the consulting term, Employee may continue benefits thereafter to the extent allowed under COBRA.
 In no event shall benefits plans include the 401K Plan or the 1996 Stock Incentive Plan.

-/s/ Skip Hanson

-Employee - Jon "Skip" Hanson
+/s/ Skip Hanson -----Employee - Jon "Skip" Hanson